-- FLU2.1.2 The Infill Master Plan will evaluate the County's redevelopment needs and capacities.
-Specific core areas will be the focus as the infill development potential of specific parcels is analyzed and identified, including assessment of the surrounding interconnectivity of transportation networks and land uses, road capacity and available transit service. - FLU2.1.3 After completion of the Infill Master Plan, Orange County shall evaluate various mechanisms for its implementation, including, but not limited to, code changes, incentive programs and overlay or special districts.
-(Policy 3.3.2-r) - FLU2.1.4 Subsequent to adoption of the Infill Master Plan, the Land Development Code shall establish incentives to promote increased density on infill parcels through innovative design or other devices such as flexible level of service guidelines, to allow a balancing of otherwise inconsistent plan policies, objectives and/or goals.
+Regular updates to the The Infill Master Plan will evaluate the County's redevelopment needs and capacities.
+Specific core areas will be the focus as the infill development potential of specific parcels is analyzed and identified, including assessment of the surrounding interconnectivity of transportation networks and land uses, road capacity, and available transit service.

+FLU2.1.3 After completion of the Infill Master Plan, Orange County shall regularly evaluate various mechanisms for its-the implementation of the 2008 Infill Master Plan, including, but not limited to, code changes, incentive programs such as increased density on infill parcels, and overlays or special districts.
+(Policy 3.3.2-r)

+Staff recommends revising the policy to reflect the completion of the Infill Master Plan.

+- FLU2.1.4 Subsequent to adoption of the Infill Master Plan, the Land Development Code shall establish incentives to promote increased density on infill parcels through innovative design or other devices such as flexible level of service guidelines, to allow a balancing of otherwise inconsistent plan policies, objectives and/or goals.
 (Policy 3.3.3) - FLU2.1.5 The Land Development Code shall provide a density bonus, consistent with the 2007 Workforce Housing Task Force report and Policy H.1.2.13 in the Housing Element.
 (Added 12/00, Ord.
-00-25, Policy 1.1.13-r) - OBJ FLU2.2 MIXED-USE.
-Orange County shall develop, adopt and implement mixed-use strategies and incentives as part of its comprehensive plan and land development code efforts, including standards for determining consistency with the Future Land Use Map.
+00-25, Policy 1.1.13-r)

+OBJ FLU2.2 MIXED-USE.
+Orange County shall develop, adopt, and implement mixed-use strategies and incentives as part of its comprehensive plan and land development code efforts, including standards for determining consistency with the Future Land Use Map.
 Other objectives of mixed-use development include reducing trip lengths, providing for diverse housing types, using infrastructure efficiently and promoting a sense of community.
 (Obj.
 3.8-r)

+Staff recommends revising the objective to omit specific examples.

-- FLU2.2.1 Within the Urban Service Area, Orange County shall encourage a mixture of land uses within activity and mixed-use commercial centers.
+Within the Urban Service Area, Orange County shall encourage a mixture of land uses within activity and mixed-use commercial centers.
 Office and residential land uses shall be part of the balanced land use mixture, in addition to the commercial component.
 (Added 3/99, Ord.
 99-04; Amended 12/00, Ord.
-00-25, Policy 3.8.8-r) - FLU2.2.2 Orange County shall use its parking standards to better integrate adjoining land uses, to cluster development near available transit service, to provide flexibility to implement smart growth strategies, and to use land efficiently in the Urban Service Area. - FLU2.2.3 By 2010, Orange County shall adopt revisions to the off-street parking regulations in Chapter 38, Article XI, Orange County Code.
-These revisions will reflect smart growth principles, current research on parking demand, methodologies to determine appropriate shared parking, incentives for adjacent transit service that may lessen parking demand, and available studies done by the private sector for land development in Orange County. - Projections indicate that Orange County is anticipated to have an adequate amount of single use commercial land available throughout the planning horizon.
-As part of the Destination 2030 Plan, Orange County will be transitioning to more mixed-use options available for new commercial future land use requests, including vertical mixed-use.
-As part of this transition, the County will update its land development code to provide incentives to achieve a complementary mixing of uses by revising development standards to remove constraints for development meeting criteria that may include, but is not limited to, the following:
+00-25, Policy 3.8.8-r)

+Orange County shall use its parking standards to better integrate adjoining land uses, to cluster development near available transit service, to provide flexibility to implement smart growth strategies, and to use land efficiently in the Urban Service Area.

+By 2010, Orange County shall adopt revisions to the revise its off-street parking regulations in Chapter 38, Article XI, Orange County Code.
+These revisions will to reflect smart growth principles, current research on parking demand, methodologies to determine appropriate shared parking, incentives for adjacent transit service that may lessen parking demand, and available studies done by the private sector for land development in Orange County.